ripienaar/puppet-hoist/README.md

 ## Choria Container Hoist

-This is a tiny container manager that uses [Choria Autonomous Agents](https://choria.io/docs/autoagents/) and [Choria Key-Value Store](https://choria.io/docs/streams/key-value/) to manage a container.
+This is a tiny container manager that uses [Choria Autonomous Agents](https://choria.io/docs/autoagents/), [Choria Key-Value Store](https://choria.io/docs/streams/key-value/) and [Choria Governor](https://choria.io/docs/streams/governor/) to manage a container.

 The system downloads a container onto a node, starts it and checks it.
 Check failures are remediated by restarts.
 Restarts and updates can be initiated in an adhoc fasion.
 Updates to a new version can be initiated via PUT to the Choria Key-Value store.

  * Supports running any docker container
  * Support customizing commands, entrypoints, ports, volumes and environment
- * Support rolling updates via Key-Value store updates
+ * Support rolling updates via Choria Key-Value store updates
+ * Support no downtime updates and restarts by using a Choria Governor to limit concurrency
  * Containers are actively managed, health checked, restarted and updated by the Choria daemon
  * Maintenance mode that pauses the container manager allowing manual intervention without the system interfering

+You can think of this as a tiny k8s operator that manages one thing in isolation.
+By joining these isolated containers on a Key-Value store for updates and a Governor for roll out strategy management one can have declaritive real time container management in large clusters with regional or multi cluster update strategies.

 ## Usage